yDkay/Bravo-Care-Automation/TestPlan/TestCases/testCase-Login.md

 **Given**

-> That we are in the /signup page
+> That we are in the /signup page.

 **When**